-Old Town has been home to many notable people, including Winston Groom, the author of Forrest Gump, much loved weatherman Willard Scott, and and countless politicians and professional athletes.
-You may catch a glimpse of one of Alexandria’s own — Dermot Mulrooney, Christopher Meloni, or Foo Fighter’s Dave Ghohl, when they visit their hometown!
+Old Town has been home to many notable people, including Winston Groom, the author of Forrest Gump, much-loved weatherman Willard Scott, and countless politicians and professional athletes.
+You may catch a glimpse of one of Alexandria’s own — Dermot Mulrooney, Christopher Meloni, or the Foo Fighter’s Dave Grohl when they visit their hometown!

 Whether you are seeking a date night spot with river views, a casual family dinner, a working lunch, or gourmet takeout, Old Town has a dining option within a short walk.
-Local favorites for fine dining include Brabo, Virtue Feed & Grain, Bastille, and James Beard Award-nominated chef Cathal Armstrong’s Restaurant Eve.
+Local favorites for fine dining include Brabo, Virtue Feed & Grain, Bastille, and The Warehouse.
 Or enjoy a more casual meal at Don Taco, Hard Times Cafe, Union Street Public House, or Faccia Luna.
-Fabulous take-out options include Society Fair and Bittersweet.
-For those weekday lunches, we personally love Le Pain Quotidien — we can’t get enough of that European flair right around the corner!
-Of course if you need something heartier, you can find Five Guys and Chipotle on Old Town’s main thoroughfare, King Street.
+For those weekday lunches, we personally love Sweetgreen– we can’t get enough of that European flair right around the corner!
+Of course, if you need something heartier, you can find Five Guys and Chipotle on Old Town’s main thoroughfare, King Street.

 Shopping, Shopping and more Shopping!

 Shopaholics rejoice!
 Old Town has it all.
 You can find charming, locally-owned stores that have been around for generations, such as King’s Jewelry or The Christmas Attic.
-Chic boutiques such as An American in Paris, The Lucky Knot, Duchess M, Bishop Boutique and The Shoe Hive carry today’s trendiest fashions.
+Chic boutiques such as Lou Lou Boutiques, The Lucky Knot, Red Barn Mercantile, Bishop Boutique, and The Shoe Hive carry today’s trendiest fashions.
 Rest assured, you can also find national chains like Anthropologie, H&M, Lululemon, Banana Republic, and Williams Sonoma in Old Town as well.

 You do not need to venture outside of Old Town for your weekly grocery run!
 Trader Joe’s, Whole Foods, Balducci’s, and Safeway all have Old Town locations.
-Of course, first you will want to stop by the Saturday morning Farmer’s Market for fresh local produce, breads, cheeses, flowers and more.
+Of course, first, you will want to stop by the Saturday morning Farmer’s Market for fresh local produce, bread, cheeses, flowers, and more.